How to Format Fields in Bulk and Automatically to Maintain Consistent Data

 On the When tab, click Run Now and select which records to apply the change to (you could do All, but if you have a large number of records, you may just want to do a chunk for your preview), then click the Run Now button.

 Open the CSV file from your email in a spreadsheet application and review the values for each row.
-You can see the (Before) and (After) values side-by-side.
-For example, Last Name (Before) and Last Name (After).
+You can see the (Before) and (After) values side-by-side; this example shows First Name (Before) and First Name (After).

 If the results don't look the way you expected, go back to your filters in Step 1 and functions in Step 2 and try making some adjustments, then preview again.